 The module will address the following issues:

 - A review of available learning technologies

 - A consideration of how learning technologies are used

 - An audit of current personal use of learning technologies

 - The development of practical ICT skills as necessary to deliver effective blended learning.

 - A study of the theoretical perspectives and approaches to learning, teaching and assessment.

 - An understanding of various learning design frameworks appropriate for virtual learning environments.

-• Selecting an appropriate evaluation method
+- Selecting an appropriate evaluation method

-• Implementing an evaluation
+- Implementing an evaluation

-• Analysing and Reviewing results
+- Analysing and Reviewing results

 - Impact of experience on teaching

 Balance of independent study and scheduled teaching activity

-A project-based module with supervisor support and access to online learning resources and spaces, it requires a considerable amount of guided independent study.
+A project-based, module with supervised support and independent study with access to online learning resources and spaces, it requires a considerable amount of guided independent study.
 Each of the assignments provides opportunities for reflective learning.
 Feedback on the action plan and engagement with the online

 The module participants will: